rapka/polemics-md-wiki/content/wiki/Cartography/index.md

 	* Count how many EA or rationalist Wikipedia article have warnings (neutrality, written like an ad, too close to the main subject, etc)
 * Add organization logos to pages
 * Add tags to pages
+* Fill out empty links to Wikipedia and other sites